John Andrew Ross

-John Andrew Ross (born June 7, 1954) is an American lawyer who serves as a United States district judge of the United States District Court for the Eastern District of Missouri.
+John Andrew Ross (born June 7, 1954) is an American lawyer who serves as a Senior United States district judge of the United States District Court for the Eastern District of Missouri.

 Early life and education

 Born in St. Louis, Missouri, Ross earned a Bachelor of Arts degree in 1976 from Emory University and a Juris Doctor in 1979 from Emory University School of Law.

-Professional career
+Career

 From 1979 until 1991, Ross worked for the St. Louis County Prosecuting Attorney's office, as an assistant prosecuting attorney from 1979 until 1986, as an assistant chief trial attorney from 1986 until 1988, and as a chief trial attorney from 1988 until 1991.
-He also served as a special assistant attorney general in the Missouri attorney general's office in 1984, and he was a special assistant prosecuting attorney for the St. Louis County Prosecuting Attorney's office in 1989.
+He also served as a special assistant attorney general in the Missouri Attorney General's office in 1984, and he was a special assistant prosecuting attorney for the St. Louis County Prosecuting Attorney's office in 1989.
 From 1991 until 2000, Ross served on the St. Louis County Council.
-From 2001 to 2011 he served as a circuit judge for Missouri's 21st Judicial Circuit.
+From 2001 to 2011 he served as a circuit judge for Missouri's St. Louis County Circuit Court.
 He was an assistant presiding judge from 2005 until 2009, and he was presiding judge from 2009.